Meteor Activity 2014 February to 2015 JanuaryEdited by Tony Markham

 Chart.
 Leonid activity last from Nov 14-20 each year.
 The Leonid radiant rises in the late evening and is highest in the sky around dawn.
 The Leonids produced storm level activity for observers at favoured locations in 1999, 2001 and 2002.

 It had been assumed that we had encountered all of the significant Leonid filaments.
 However, in 2008 the Earth passed close to a filament of material ejected at the 1466 return of the parent comet, resulting in rates being enhanced to around normal Perseid levels.
 A further close approach to this filament in 2009 resulted in similar rates during 20h-21h UT on Nov 17.
 Observing conditions were fairly unfavourable in 2010, but data reported did indicate a ZHR over 20 - and so well above the rates usually quoted for years between perihelion returns of the parent comet.

-Ursids max Dec 22-23Ursid activity lasts from approx Dec 17-25, with the radiant, at RA 14h28m, Dec +78, being highest late in the night and circumpolar for most northern hemisphere observers.
+Ursids max Dec 22-23Ursid activity lasts from approx Dec 17-25.
+The Ursid radiant, at RA 14h28m, Dec +78, is circumpolar for most northern hemisphere observers and is highest in the sky late in the night.
 High rates were recorded from this shower in 1945, 1982 ,1986, 2000, 2004 and 2006.
 It is suspected that other such peaks may have been missed due to lack of observations.

 Webmaster: Nick James

 ||The contents of this site, and communications between this site and its users, are protected by database right, copyright, confidentiality and the right not to be intercepted conferred by section 1(3) of the Regulation of Investigatory Powers Act 2000.
 The use of those contents and communications by Internet Service Providers or others to profile or classify users of this site for advertising or other purposes is strictly forbidden.|